 Medical/Prescription Coverage Waiver Bonus

 Full-time benefits eligible faculty and professional staff who have coverage through a spouse or other source (other than Medicare), may waive their medical benefit to receive a credit.
 Employees can earn up to $800 in waiver credits yearly.
-In combination with participation in the Wellness Incentive Program, which can earn up to $400 yearly, that's an annual total of $1,200 in incentives.
+In combination with participation in the Wellness Incentive Program, which can earn up to $650 yearly (for eligible employees and their spouse/domestic partner), that's an annual total of $1,450 in incentives.

 To receive the medical waiver credit, employees must actively waive in either their new hire enrollment window timeframe, or during the University's designated Open Enrollment period before the new plan year.